Zabanaa/zabanaa.github.io/_posts/2017-02-05-mind-blowing-git-tips.md

 ---
 layout: post
-title: Mind blowing git tips
+title: Mind-blowing git tips
 ---

 As developers, we all (hopefully) use git.
-It's not extremely hard nor time consuming to get started using it and you will surely thank your future self for investing the time to learn it.
-Now that was for the rather cringy intro.
+It's not extremely hard nor time consuming to get started with it and you will surely thank your future self for taking the time to learn it.
+Ok so that was for the cringy intro.

-What I really want to share in this post, is a list of tricks I've learned during the past 2 1/2 years of using git.
+Now let's get down to business: what I really want to share in this post is a list of tricks I've learned during the past 2 1/2 years of using git.
 Some of it might seem trivial to seasoned developers but if you're just getting started, stick with me because this might just blow your mind.
-(Like seriously)

 ## The difference between git fetch and pull